Ray's Candy Store: History

+On January 31, 2023, at approximately 3:00 am, Ray was attacked outside his store just weeks after his 90th birthday.
+Luis Peroza and Gerald Barth were arrested for the assault and robbery spree in the East Village on February 4.
+Per the indictment by Manhattan district attorney Alvin Bragg, Peroza approached Ray and one of his employees and asked if Ray would purchase canned drinks from him, but Ray declined.
+Peroza then handed the drinks to Barth before he returned to Ray and struck him in the head with an unknown weapon, cutting his face and giving him a black eye, fracturing facial bones, and breaking his jaw.
+The attack received coverage by multiple local, national, and international news sources.
+An image of Ray with a black eye and bruised temple was featured on the cover of the February 3rd print edition of the New York Daily News.
+Nonetheless, Ray insisted on immediately returning to working the counter at his business without so much as taking a break after the attack.

 Ray's Annual Birthday Burlesque Extravaganza

 Beginning in 2007, some friends and employees of Ray's have thrown him an annual birthday party at the store, typically featuring a lineup of local burlesque dancers.
 The invite-only surprise party is often chronicled by local media and is cheekily referred to by the store's staff as "THE BEST TRADITION IN NEW YORK CITY™."

 Appearances in media

 Film

 In the 1993 film drama What About Me, two actors approach the exterior to-go window of Ray's Candy Store and order milk shakes.
 The voice of proprietor Ray Alvarez can be heard taking their order through the window.

 In the 1995 action film Die Hard with a Vengeance, the exterior of Ray's Candy Store was featured in a scene filmed in and around Tompkins Square Park.